MartinEesmaa/VVCEasy/README.md

 dotnet publish -c Release
 ```

-After that, it should be found for example at bin\Release\netX.x\win-x64\publish.
+After that, it can be found for example at bin\Release\netX.x\win-x64\publish.

 # GUI applications (easy)